rocket-pool/smartnode/README.md

 - `rocketpool service terminate` - Terminate the Rocket Pool service and remove all associated docker containers & volumes
 - `rocketpool service logs [services...]` - View the logs for one or more services running as part of the docker stack
 - `rocketpool service stats` - Display resource usage statistics for the Rocket Pool service
+- `rocketpool service version` - Display version information for the Rocket Pool client & service

 - `rocketpool wallet status` - Display the current status of the node's wallet
 - `rocketpool wallet init` - Initialize the node's password and wallet
 - `rocketpool wallet recover` - Recover a node wallet from a mnemonic phrase
+- `rocketpool wallet rebuild` - Rebuild validator keystores from derived keys
 - `rocketpool wallet export` - Export the node's wallet information

 - `rocketpool faucet withdraw [token]` - Withdraw ETH or tokens from the RP faucet (beta only)